MarkJason03/ISAMApplication/README.md

 ---

 # Integrated Servicing and Asset Management (ISAM) System
-Proposed conceptual application as part of my dissertation to complete my studies
+A Proposed conceptual application as part of my dissertation to complete my studies.

 ## Rationale of the project

 Help desk and asset management are two crucial components of every organizational success.
 However, these aspects are often overlooked within rural institutions due to various factors such as insufficient funding, geological topology hindering network advancement thus solely relying on manual pen-paper based system.
-Thesee contribute to reasons why  rural institutions often lack the technical infrastructure to provide better management within their organisation.
+These contribute to reasons why  rural institutions often lack the technical infrastructure to provide better management within their organisation.
 Thus, the project proposes a solution called ISAM - an integrated servicing and asset management system.

 The proposed system uses a Model-View-Controller (MVC) design pattern aided by a data access object to handle business logic away from the model class.